 Nubian Skin caters for women of colour, launching in 2014 with four staple shades – Berry, Cinnamon, Caramel and Cafe au Lait.
 Sounds logical, but the lack of choice available in major department stores for darker skin tones is still glaringly apparent.
-In just three years, the brand has catapulted to achieve international recognition, with Ade winning Fashion Entrepreneur of the Year award at the Great British Entrepreneur Awards, Beyonce wearing her lingerie, and now winning an MBE for services to fashion.
+Since 2014, the brand has catapulted to achieve international recognition, with Ade winning Fashion Entrepreneur of the Year award at the Great British Entrepreneur Awards, Beyonce wearing her lingerie, and now winning an MBE for services to fashion.

 “I always said this isn't just a fashion brand, it's a movement,” says Ade, 33, who now lives in Belsize Park with her husband.
 “It's about empowering women to embrace their differences.”